-The course rating is expressed within GB&I as a Standard Scratch Score (SSS) which is provided for all sets of tees from which qualifying competitions are played from.
+The course rating is expressed within GB&I as a course rating and a slope rating which is provided for all sets of tees from which qualifying competitions are played from.

-The USGA Course Rating System is used to determine the SSS.
+The USGA Course Rating System is used to determine these values.
 The USGA Course Rating System is very objective in nature taking into account all the factors that affect the playing difficulty of a course.
 It requires numerous specific measurements to be taken on each hole of the golf course, which assists in the consistency of application by course rating teams.

 The system is designed to differentiate playing difficulty of all courses relative to each other, which requires a consistent application by all our course rating teams.